sharpninja/welcome-site/README.md

 * Change the Markdown files in the `wwwroot` folder.
 * Add questions to the Survey.
-* Modify `shared/NavMenu.razor` to modify the menu.
+* Change `shared/NavMenu.razor` to modify the menu.

 ## Requirements